-In WinImage tool, select Disk from the menu and ‘Convert Virtual Hard Disk image’.
-Browse the VHD file you need to convert and select default options in next screen to make fixed size volume.
+In the WinImage tool, select Disk from the menu and ‘Convert Virtual Hard Disk image’.
+Browse the VHD file you need to convert and select default options on the next screen to make a fixed size volume.

 In the saving dialogue box, select VMDK file format from drop-down and press save.
-This will start the conversion process of VHD to VMDK.
+This will start converting VHD to VMDK.

-7) Once the disk is converted successfully, create a new virtual machine in VMware workstation.
+7) Once the disk is converted successfully, create a new virtual machine in the VMware workstation.

-9) Once the new VM is created successfully, follow below step to delete default vmdk file.
+9) Once the new VM is created successfully, follow the below step to delete the default vmdk file.

-After deleting, let’s attach our Windows server 2012 R2 VMDK file which was converted from original VHD.
+After deleting, let’s attach our VMDK file which was converted from the original VHD.